securityfirst/tent-content/contents_en/operations/meetings/beginner/location-selection.md

 ## Have a backup

-Choose an alternative meeting place nearby.
+*	Choose an alternate meeting place nearby.

-Switch at the last minute if there is a risk of surveillance or if you identify problems at your first meeting place.

-## At the meeting place

-*	Sit where you can see the rest of the meeting place;
-*	Have your back to a wall;
-*	Sit near the exit or identify an escape route.
+*	Agree a simple, subtle signal to alert others if something is wrong.